 Loop 1: Pull competitor customers

-If I were a founder selling into companies that already buy from Stripe or Shopify, this is where I would start.
+If I were selling something that should land in the same accounts as Stripe or Shopify, this is where I would start.

 A competitor’s customer is usually a better lead than a giant stale firmographic export.
 Not because it is magical.
 Because it is evidence of actual category demand.